Entry to an SA Water site is subject to the following conditions, unless expressly agreed by SA Water.

 - maintenance, operational and repair activities

-- where necessary to undertake proper land management works
+- where necessary to undertake proper land management work

-(f) SA Water may instruct you to immediately leave SA Water land and waters, where you have breached the access conditions, where SA Water reasonably suspects access conditions have been breached or for any other safety or operational related reason.
+(i) SA Water may instruct you to immediately leave an SA Water site, where you have breached the access conditions, where SA Water reasonably suspects access conditions have been breached or for any other safety or operational related reason.

-i.
-You must only fish at sites and within areas designed for the purpose of fishing.
+- you must only fish at sites and within areas designed for the purpose of fishing

-ii.
-A current recreational fishing permit is required to fish at sites where fishing is permitted.
+- a current recreational fishing permit is required to fish at sites where fishing is permitted

-iii.
-You must comply with conditions of the fishing permit at all times.
+- you must comply with the conditions of the fishing permit at all times

-- Only passive water craft are permitted, there is to be no motorised vessels (including electric motors), this includes powered model water craft.
+- motorised vessels (including electric motors), this includes powered model watercraft

-- Water craft may only be launched from designed areas as indicated on signage.
+- watercraft may only be launched from designated areas as indicated on signage, and must not be: